-For the newly created objects, this parameter controls whether or not the solver for that object should solve for the object on the timestep in which it was created.
+When turned on, newly created objects are solved by the solver on the timestep in which it was created.

-Usually this parameter will be turned on if this node is creating objects in the middle of a simulation rather than creating objects for the initial state of the simulation.
+This parameter is usually turned on if this node is creating objects in the middle of a simulation rather than creating objects for the initial state of the simulation.

 By preventing a large object from being cached, you can ensure there is enough room in the cache for the previous frames of its collision geometry.